Language of instruction

 To pass the course, the candidate must:

-- participate actively in a minimum of 4 symposia (attendance will be registered), 5 hours each, including preparation (20h).
+- Prepare and participate actively in a minimum of 4 symposia (attendance will be registered), 5 hours each, including preparation (20h).

-- write a 3 pages long scientific report from 4 elective presentations, The reports must be handed in 1 week after chosen presentations.
-Requiring 15 hours each, including preparation (60h).
+- Write 4 scientific reports from 4 elective presentations.
+Each report should be approximately 3 pages long.
+The reports must be delivered within 1 week after the symposium.
+Requiring 15 hours each, including preparation (in total 60h)

 90 hours in total.